lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 "✂️  Extend Image for Outpainting" is a node that extends an image and masks in order to use the power of Inpaint Crop and Stich (rescaling, blur, blend, restitching) for outpainting.

+"✂️  Resize Image Before Inpainting" is a node that resizes an image before inpainting, for example to upscale it to keep more detail than in the original image.

 The main advantages of inpainting only in a masked area with these nodes are:
   - It's much faster than sampling the whole image.
   - It enables setting the right amount of context from the image for the prompt to be more accurately represented in the generated picture.